How I Took Out $30K in Student Loans and Still Graduated College Almost Debt-Free

 Also, mine is not the only path to a debt-free education, and there are other ways to beat the system, so to speak.

+1. Look into every scholarship program you can think of.
 I was able to get several scholarships that helped reduce some of my tuition costs, but I didn’t spend a lot of time hunting down opportunities that weren’t right in front of me.
-If I had been more proactive in looking for scholarships, I think I could have graduated completely debt-free or even walked away with a positive net worth.
+If I had been more proactive in looking for scholarships, I think I could have graduated completely debt free or even walked away with a positive net worth.

 I believe that anyone on any degree path can find a paid co-op or internship program, but it might require a little more searching and networking.